Vittorioemot/Note-Taker/README.md

 This application is easy to use. just add the notes in the title and comments. then press save to save.
-You will then see a list of notes, if you want to remove or delete a saved not just click the deleter bin and the saved note will be gone.
+You will then see a list of notes, if you want to remove or delete a saved note just click on the delete bin and the saved note will be deleted.
 ![App Image](https://github.com/Vittorioemot/Note-Taker/blob/main/screenshot_note_taker_save_button.png)